Rathdown Castle

 Nearest public transportGreystones railway station (approximately 1 km walk)

-ParkingLimited spaces in the nearby residential estate; most visitors use the public car park at the start of the Cliff Walk or the Greystones town car park
+ParkingLimited residential spaces nearby; most visitors park at the start of the Cliff Walk or in Greystones town car park

-FacilitiesNone on site – nearest amenities (toilets, café, shop) are in Greystones village
+FacilitiesNone on site – nearest toilets, cafés, and shops are in Greystones village

-Because the castle is a protected archaeological site, visitors are asked to stay on the marked paths and avoid disturbing the earthworks.
-Interpretation boards placed around the perimeter provide concise historical context, and a QR code links to a downloadable guide with detailed maps and a timeline of the site’s occupation.
+Interpretation boards around the perimeter provide historical context, and the QR code links to a downloadable guide with detailed maps and a site timeline.